Left-Truncated Health Insurance Claims Data: Theoretical Review and Empirical Application: Univariate analysis of health states

-The model is very similar to `Mortality of Diabetics in the County of Fyn' \cite[see][]{And}.
-However, the age-at-study-begin, $U$, and the age-at-study-end, $U+9$, share a simpler relation than in \cite[][Examples III.3.6, IV.1.7 and VI.1.4]{And}.
-Other than the life-threatening effect of Diabetics, we investigate the well-known association of stroke with all-cause dementia.
-Substantially, on the one hand, cerebrovascular lesions may affect cognition through several mechanisms such as changes in blood flow and oxygen supply or chronic inflammation \citep{huchen2017}.
-On the other hand, dementia and stroke share common risk factors such as hypertension, diabetes or atrial fibrillations \citep{pend2009}. \cite{desmond2002} revealed an increased relative risk (RR) of dementia of 3.8 after stroke, adjusted for several demographic factors and cognitive status, and within the Framingham Study \citep{ivan2004} the adjusted RR of dementia was 2.0.
-The Rotterdam Study \citep{reitz2008} showed that stroke doubled the risk of dementia (Hazard ratio: HR=2.1).
-A systematic review and meta-analysis revealed a pooled HR of between 1.7 and 2.2 \citep{kuzma2018}.
-Another result, yet without multi-states, is that of \cite{savva2010} who report a hazard ratio of 2.
-Based on South Korean health claims data, and also using multi-state methods, \cite{kimlee2018} found a 2.4-fold risk of subsequent dementia after stroke.
+To compare with, \cite{desmond2002} reveal an increased relative risk (RR) for dementia of 3.8 after a stroke, adjusted for several demographic factors and cognitive status.
+Note that the similarity of incidences and intensities, are argued in Section \ref{sec232}, enables to compare an RR, as ratio of incidences, directly with a ratio of intensities.
+Our unadjusted intensity ratio is 0.07/0.02=3.5.
+Adjustment for age will follow in Section \ref{dsm2}, and further for multi-morbidity in Section \ref{dsm3}.
+Within the Framingham Study \citep{ivan2004}, the adjusted RR of dementia with respect to stroke is estimated to be 2.0.
+The Rotterdam Study \citep{reitz2008} also indicates that a stroke doubles the risk of dementia (hazard ratio: HR=2.1).
+A systematic review and meta-analysis reveals a pooled HR of between 1.7 and 2.2 \citep{kuzma2018}.
+Another result, but without multi-states, is that of \cite{savva2010}, who report a hazard ratio of 2.
+Based on South Korean HCD, and also using multi-state methods, \cite{kimlee2018} find a 2.4-fold risk of subsequent dementia after a stroke.
+Our intensity ratio of 3.5 exceeds the more recent studies presumably because those adjust for covariates.
+We now as first covariate, we now adjust for age using age-inhomogeneous, namely piecewise constant, intensities.
+We will see that the effect of a stroke on dementia onset becomes markedly smaller because of Simpson's paradox: Simultaneously, intensities increase with age and a stroke is more likely at higher ages.

-Here, additional to mortality information, the AOK HCD data contain information about outpatient and inpatient diagnoses, on a quarterly basis, for each insured person, with at least one day of insurance coverage, regardless of whether they sought medical treatment or not.
-All inpatient and outpatient diagnoses are coded in the International Statistical Classification of Diseases and Related Health Problems (ICD), revision 10, issued by the World Health Organization.
-Dementia was defined as having at least one of following diagnoses coded by ICD-10: G30, G31.0, G31.82, G23.1, F00, F01, F02, F03, and F05.1.
-Stroke was defined as having at least one diagnosis of I63 or I64.
-The data is sketched in Figure \ref{MarkovProzessBild} for $n_{all}=4$.

-With interest solely in the inferential comparison of $\lambda_{HD}$ with $\lambda_{S^1D}$, only their risk sets and counts are needed (see \eqref{ehaest}).
-The data contains $49{,}880$ persons with onset of dementia in the observation period.
-Point estimates \eqref{ehaest} and standard errors (roots of \eqref{ehastand}) are given in Table \ref{stathomo}.